GSTT-CSC/gstt-csc.github.io/_projects/CSC019-3D-Fetal-MRI.md

 status: Concluded
 image: /assets/img/projects/3d_fetal_mri_project_image.jpg
 summary: SaMD for brain reconstruction of fetal MRIs.
-csc-lead: <a href="/team_member/Tom.html">Tom</a>
+csc-lead: Tom
 modality: MRI
 pathology: Congenital birth defects

+---
+---

+This project has been withdrawn due to issues with local deployment of the software.

+---

+<h3>Rationale</h3>
-rationale: Fetal MRI is predominantly performed using 2D MRI, but this approach is susceptible to motion artefacts when the baby moves.
+Fetal MRI is predominantly performed using 2D MRI, but this approach is susceptible to motion artefacts when the baby moves.
 Motion-corrected 3D MRI produces higher quality images, with the potential to improve diagnosis of abnormalities.

-patient-pathway:
-training-data:
-errors:
-goals:
-success-criteria:
-alternatives:
----
-<b>Academic Partners</b>
+<h3>Academic Partners</h3>

 Mary Rutherford, Joseph Hajnal, Maria Deprez, Alena Uus @ Perinatal Imaging & Health, King's College London

-<b>Project Overview</b>
+<h3>Project Overview</h3>

 Fetal MRI is an important adjunct to ultrasound imaging as it can provide additional confidence and insights when making a prenatal diagnosis.
 However, fetal motion during MRI scans can cause images to be blurry and not of sufficient